Bobris/BTDB/README.md

 * One storage is just one directory.
 * It has [ACID] properties with [MVCC].
 * At one time there could be multiple read only transactions and one read/write transaction.
-* Export/Import to stream - could be used for compaction
+* Export/Import to stream - could be used for compaction, snapshotting
 * Automatic compaction
 * Customizable compression
 * Relatively Fast DB Open due to key index file